syncfusion-content/ember-docs/emberjs/Getting-Started.md

 * Open the command prompt in the root folder and run the command `npm install` to download the dependent files in node-modules.

-* Copy the files `ej.web.all.min` and `jsrender.min` into the `vendor` folder.
+* Copy the files `ej.web.all.min` and `jsrender.min` from `web/scripts` folder which is in JavaScript build samples location `(Click Explore Demos button from the Javascript Dashboard)` or copy `ej.web.all.min` from `node_modules/syncfusion-javascript/Scripts/ej/web` and download `jsrender.min` file from [CDN](https://cdn.syncfusion.com/js/assets/external/jsrender.min.js) into the `vendor` folder.
 Import the same into the application using below code in `ember-cli-build.js`.

 {% highlight js %}
     module.exports = function(defaults) {